liuquan18/Tel_MMLE/docs/source/Analysis_process.md

     last10_last = all_last.sel(time = slice(-10,len(all_last)))
     ```

-- standard them with the mean and std of `all_all`.
+- standard them with the mean and stPd of `all_all`.
     ```python
     first10_first = Normalize(first10_first,all_all)
     last10_last = Normalize(last10_last, all_all)